Get a Demo

 SIEM collects and correlates data from a range of log sources across an organization’s infrastructure, including network devices, endpoints, servers, and applications.
 This makes it suitable for organizations seeking a centralized solution for logging and regulatory compliance.
 SIEM primarily focuses on event and log data and uses correlation rules to detect potential threats based on patterns in this data.

-XDR extends beyond traditional log sources by directly integrating with endpoint detection, network security, email gateways, and cloud services, providing a more expansive threat detection and response capability.
+XDR extends beyond traditional log sources by directly integrating with endpoint detection, network security, email gateways, and cloud services.
+Thus, it provides a more expansive threat detection and response capability.
 XDR’s integration across these domains allows it to detect multi-vector attacks and correlate data points that SIEM might not capture.

 2. Threat Detection Approach

 SIEM systems rely on predefined rules and, in some cases, machine learning to identify threats based on log data patterns.
-While these rules can be tailored, they often require manual configuration and tuning to remain effective.
-SIEM is more reactive, flagging known issues and correlating past events, which means new or unknown threat patterns may be harder to detect without custom rules.
+While these rules can be tailored, they often require manual configuration and fine-tuning to remain effective.
+SIEM is reactive – flagging known issues and correlating past events, which means new or unknown threat patterns may be harder to detect without custom rules.

 XDR leverages advanced analytics, machine learning, and threat intelligence across different security domains.
 This enables XDR to recognize and respond to emerging threats faster, even if they do not match established patterns.
 By analyzing behavioral anomalies and cross-domain activity, XDR improves the chances of identifying previously unseen threats in real time.